- Request Prescription

 In her free time Itzel likes to draw and paint.
-Her favorite medias to work with are acrylic, pastels and watercolor.
-And she paints anything from comic characters to portraits.
+Her favorite media to work with are acrylic, pastels and watercolor.
+She paints anything from comic characters to pet portraits.

 Itzel is a devoted animal lover with more pets at home then she has fingers.
 Some days she misses her family and the ocean.
 But is glad she has a job she loves and a chance to help out people and their pets.

 Rebecca Kelly is one of our newest valued veterinary assistant at South Valley Animal Clinic.
 She is originally from Pensacola, Florida and has a southern accent that does not seem to be going anywhere!